 You might know Dhaka as the City of Mosques or as the City of Rickshaws.
 If you picture a chaotic city full of din and bustle when you hear the name of the city, you are yet to discover the truly mesmerizing experience of Dhaka.

 Dhaka has been the spectator of numerous historical milestones.
 The 400-year-old city known for Muslin in the past still has features to boast about.
-The architectural richness, the colors, the food- always form a fantastic cohort that can stunt anybody looking for diversity.
+The architectural richness, the colors, and the food- always form a fantastic cohort that can stunt anybody looking for diversity.

 Historic sites like Ahsan Manzil, Lalbagh Fort, Rose Garden Palace, etc still chant the glorious past of Dhaka in silence.
 The City of Mosque doesn’t disappoint with mosques like Star Mosque, The Khan Muhammad Mirza Mosque, Hussaini Dalan, Shaista Khan Mosque, etc. Bangladesh is a country of harmony.
 Places like Armenian Church, Dhakeshwari Temple, etc manifest the age-old combination of compassion and respect between religious beliefs and values.